LambertSchulze/lambert.codes-Website/posts_content/nextjs-static-site-on-gh-pages.md

 Since it's a fully static site right now (it only uses `gitStaticProps` and `getStaticPaths`) this should be possible.

-Following this [great article](https://blog.sallai.me/deploy-next-site-to-github-pages) I got it up and running with just a few steps:
+While following this [great article](https://blog.sallai.me/deploy-next-site-to-github-pages) by József Sallai I got it up and running with just a few steps:

 ## Updating the build script